 Often, couples with money problems can resolve the issues at hand because they’re rooted in misunderstanding or other overcomable situations.
-However, some fiscal concerns can come from a much darker place that’s marked by manipulation, power, and narcissism.
+However, some fiscal issues can come from a much darker place that’s marked by manipulation, power, and narcissism.
 When one partner uses money as a means to control the other, it’s called financial abuse.
 Financial abuse is serious and often accompanies physical abuse.
 As difficult as these situations can be, there are resources to help victims get back on their feet.

 Money can help you shape a dream life with your beloved, but it can also drive a serious wedge between the both of you.
 By recognizing this, you can take steps to address any issues head-on and carry on your romance confidently.